akbaryahya/PokeWP/README.md

 Required:
 -------------------
- - NET 4.5+
+ - NET 4.5.2+
- - Windows 7 SP2 UP
+ - Windows 7+
- - DirectX Last
+ - DirectX 11 (I do not know why need this)

 Rights / Legal:
 -------------------